Table of Contents

 - The Spanish state must implement community regulations and directives on animal matters and transpose them into national laws with the greatest agility.

-Example.
-It is known that, in relation to migratory birds and songbirds, it is not complying with European regulations and the Spanish State has been warned of economic sanction)
+For example: It is known that, in relation to migratory birds and songbirds, it is not complying with European regulations and the Spanish State has been warned of economic sanction)

 - That respect for nature, the environment, and animals is taught and promoted from the European and national levels through programs, workshops, conferences, etc. in Schools, Institutes of Public Education, Universities, etc.

 - Greater transparency from the Higher Sports Council (called Consejo Superior de Deportes) about benefits, subsidies, and aid to hunting.
-Increase control and publicity in the use of these grants and subsidies and the publication of results on objectives achieved.
+Increase control and publicity on the use of these grants and subsidies and the publication of results on objectives achieved.

-- Memories and Statistics, Yearbooks that oblige the Autonomous Communities and, the Hunting Federations, to deliver annually the data required by the State on the number of affiliates, licenses, dogs, and hunting farms.
+- Memories and Statistics, Yearbooks that oblige the Autonomous Communities and the Hunting Federations to deliver annually the data required by the State on the number of affiliates, licenses, dogs, and hunting farms.

 - That Hunting in general and Hunting with galgos cease to be considered sports by the Higher Sports Council.
 Spain is the only country in the European Union in which the use of dogs for hunting is allowed.